 Michael C. Whelan JD CPA is a former tax attorney and certified public accountant with extensive experience in representation and litigation of audited taxpayers with tax problems such as:

 - Audits with the Department of Revenue

 - Negotiations for settlement or Offers to Compromise

 As a former IRS tax attorney himself Michael C. Whelan understands that the IRS will leave no stone unturned to determine the accuracy of your tax return.
 If you don’t comply promptly and accurately with their requests the IRS will recalculate your tax and send you home with a substantial tax bill as a parting gift.

 When it comes to tax court representation in Chicago, no one should have to go through this alone.
-Representing yourself rarely works out well for any taxpayer.
-The IRS has auditors that are well trained to trick self-represented taxpayers into making fatal mistakes, like admitting to things that should not be admitted to or provide evidence that need not be provided.
-With Michael C Whelan JD CPA you get the combination of knowledge of IRS procedure, customs, and practices, to create an effective litigating position while taking advantage of procedural alternatives if available.
+Representing yourself in court hardly works out well for any taxpayer.
+The IRS has auditors that are well trained to trick self-represented taxpayers into making fatal mistakes, like admitting to things that should not be revealed such as providing evidence.
+With Michael C Whelan JD CPA, you get the combination of knowledge of IRS procedure, customs, and practices, to create an effective litigating position while taking advantage of procedural alternatives if available.
 Contact us at (847) 298-9275 to schedule an appointment for your FREE consultation today.